GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/components/message-list.md

 let streamChat = StreamChat(chatClient: chatClient, utils: utils)
 ```

 If you want to replace the separating date indicator view, you need to implement the `makeMessageListDateIndicator` method.
-You can control the size of this view view with the `overlayDateLabelSize` in the `MessageDisplayOptions`.
+You can control the size of this view with the `overlayDateLabelSize` in the `MessageDisplayOptions`.

 ```swift
 public func makeMessageListDateIndicator(date: Date) -> some View {